DeannaCarina/ELHTRadiology/README.md

 ### Skeleton

 The wireframes for ELHT-RBS website application were made with Balsamiq, they can be found by viewing the images below.
 As the trend for mobile browser usage has been on an upwards trend for the last 10 years in Europe culminating in a crossover of hardware usage in the recent year, it could be assumed that these trends will continue and result in users opting more and more for a mobile browser instead of a desktop.
-Due to this assumed continuing trend I have chosen to take a mobile-first approch to the design process.
+Due to this assumed continuing trend I have chosen to take a mobile-first approach to the design process.
 A Mobile-First Approach refers to the practice of designing and/or developing an online experience for mobile before designing for desktop web or any other device.
 Taking a Mobile First approach aims to reverse the workflow of designing for desktop and scaling down the design for mobile afterwards.
 Wireframes were made for mobile and desktop devices to ensure user friendly UX was employed throughout, I also included a tablet wireframe for the home page as this is the page that will be most visited and must look great on all screen sizes otherwise this will risk users navigating away due to un-responsiveness.

 #### home.html
 <img src="readmeassets/wire1-index.png">